PubInv/general-purpose-alarm-device/Hardware/Documentation/ManufacturingUnitTestTroubleshootingRev2.md

 Watch the progress bar in the IDE and look for success with the message "Done burning bootloader." in the blue status bar.
 ![DoneBurningBootloader.png](DoneBurningBootloader.png)

-Check that LED D102 is winking with a short on time and longer off time indicating that the boot loader has been loaded.
+IF R103 has not been removed, Check that LED D102 is winking with a short on time and longer off time indicating that the boot loader has been loaded.
 Untill any other sketch is loaded this is the bexpected behaviour of the unit under test.

 #### Load Factory Test Firmware.